 Guitar Pro 7 can handle a virtually unlimited number of simultaneous tracks.
 The instrument you choose determines what type of staff you get.
 Once you have selected an instrument, Guitar Pro 7 sets a range for the instrument, and the notes that are out of range may appear in red.
 It is possible to apply change of tempo, volume or pan anywhere you want in your track through the automations menu.
 Automation can be applied to one track or to your master track.

 Guitar Pro 7 offers two audio technologies for playback of a composition: the RSE and MIDI.
 The RSE (Realistic Sound Engine) is a unique technology.
 It relies on sound samples made from genuine guitars, bases, drums and about a hundred other instruments recorded in professional studios.
 The RSE allows for realistic playback of scores.
 The default playback mode is RSE, you can access playback in MIDI mode through the preference tab within the GUI.
-Guitar Pro 7 offers the possibility to mix the RSE sound with the MIDI sound.
-That means that you can decide to play some track in RSE mode and others in MIDI for the same score.

 - Edit and create professional looking scores: you can edit your notes directly on the standard score or on the tablature.
 All the usual musical symbols pertaining to the guitar and to other stringed instruments are available.